YuliiaZaharia/YuliiaZaharia/README.md

 🔷 **Currently Learning:** `Python` `Java` `Flutter`

-🔷 **Additional:** `Figma` `GSAP` `VSCode` `After Affects`
+🔷 **Additional:** `Figma` `GSAP` `VSCode` `Canva`

 ## 🔮 Fun Facts

 🍕 Homemade pizza baking is my biggest hobby.
 Check out my best [recipes](https://zippy-palmier-78a2fe.netlify.app/).
 </br>
-🧭 International kid: I am feeling comfortable being worldwide.
+🧭 As an international kid, I am feeling comfortable being worldwide.
 </br>
 📝 I am a web developer with a background in journalism and education.
 </br>
-🔭 I've been awarded a scholarship for bachelor's degree in computer science.
+🔭 I've been awarded a scholarship for a bachelor's degree in computer science.
 </br>
-🧲 Personal belief: A positive mindset is a magnet for success.
+🧲 My personal belief: A positive mindset is a magnet for success.

 ## 📩 Contact